Visualize and Assess Model Performance in Regression Learner

 Choose the variable to plot on the x-axis under X-axis.
 You can choose the record number or one of your predictor variables.

 Plot the response as markers, or as a box plot under Style.
 You can select Box plot only when the variable on the x-axis has few unique values.

-about box plots, see
+"o"symbol.
+For more information about box plots, see